ramonvermeulen/react-native-inbeacon/README.md

 __NOTE: This module is still under development and is not stable yet.__
 __STATE: Early development__

 This module is providing a bridge between React Native and the Android / iOS Native SDKs from Inbeacon.
 This is a third-party module, so it is not developed or maintained by any of the Inbeacon creators themselves.
 The reason for creating this module was because there was no react-native module for Inbeacon yet, and I had to use it in react-native.
-So why not publish my code so other people can make use of it, and improve it?
+So why not publish my code to npm so people can use it and improve it?

 Contribution to this module is highly appreciated! 👍